ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/row-dragging/index.md

 ### Custom Row Drag Text

 When a row drag starts, a "floating" DOM element is created to indicate which row is being dragged.
 By default, this DOM element will contain the same value as the cell that started the row drag.
-It's possible to override that text by using the `colDef.rowDragText` callback.
+It's possible to override that text by using the `gridOptions.rowDragText` callback.

-<api-documentation source='column-properties/properties.json' section='row dragging' names='["rowDragText"]' ></api-documentation>
+<api-documentation source='grid-options/properties.json' section='rowDragging' names='["rowDragText"]'></api-documentation>

 <snippet>
 const gridOptions = {
     columnDefs: [
         {
             field: 'athlete',
-            rowDrag: true,
+            rowDrag: true
+        }, {
+            field: 'country'
+        }
+    ],
     rowDragText: (params, dragItemCount) => {
         return (
             dragItemCount > 1
                 ? (dragItemCount + ' items')
                 : params.defaultTextValue + ' is'
         ) + ' being dragged...';
     }
-        }
-    ]
 }
 </snippet>